tacocat1234/cr_game_sim/README.md

 kingtower, princesstower, cannoneer, daggerduchess, royalchef

 ## Champions
-archerqueen, skeletonking, goldenknight, mightyminer, bossbandit special note: bot can use champions, and randomizing deck will only randomzie a champion if you dont fill in any slots. only one per deck or something might break, but that isnt a hard limit so whatever.
+archerqueen, skeletonking, goldenknight, mightyminer, littleprince, bossbandit special note: bot can use champions, and randomizing deck will only randomzie a champion if you dont fill in any slots. only one per deck or something might break, but that isnt a hard limit so whatever.